 By Michigan statute, DWSD is a not-for-profit entity.
 Water and sewer rates are based on cost of service only and the Department receives no subsidies from property taxes.

-The Department is organized into seven operating groups: Asset Maintenance, Engineering Services, Financial Services, Information Technology and Systems Integration and Operations, Public Affairs, Wastewater Operations and Water Supply Operations.
+The Department is organized into five operating groups: Financial Services, Information Technology, Public Affairs, Wastewater Operations and Water Supply Operations.